Application and Selection

 - Withdraw their application from all other summer opportunities both within and outside the University when accepting an internship by returning a completed commitment form.

-- Attend a mandatory University Health Services meeting, and ALL other pre-program activities and orientation.
+- Attend a mandatory University Health Services meeting, and ALL other pre-program activities and orientations.

 - Complete all mandatory post-decision forms in GPS.
 In addition, all University-sponsored travel, regardless of destination, must be registered in the Enroll My Trip tool.